-Vet HQ has 6 full time veterinarians, and 2 who work part time.
+Vet HQ has 6 full time veterinarians, 3 part time veterinarians, and 1 dedicated locum.

-We have 4 receptionists, 6 qualified veterinary nurses, 3 animal attendants and 5 groomers.
+We have 5 receptionists, 7 qualified veterinary nurses, 3 trainee nurses, 4 animal attendants and 3 groomers.

-We have full medical, surgical, radiography, endoscopy, dental and ultrasound facilities.
+We have full medical, surgical, radiography, endoscopy, dental and ultrasonic facilities.
 We have a well equipped in-house laboratory to provide instantaneous information on the health and condition of your pet.
-We stock a full range of pharmaceuticals and veterinary recommended food.
+We stock a full range of pharmaceuticals as well as a wide variety of complete and balanced veterinary recommended pet food products, and safe treats.
 We also have a grooming service, dog day care and cat boarding facilities.

 Vet HQ started on December 27, 2006.
 My wife and I still comment on the initial decision to employ two nurses instead of one.
 My mother found the property.
 Yes it is about time I acknowledged that without my mother I would have nothing.
 Then the landlords and Council agreed for us to set up.
 I remember my landlord saying “You have now bitten off more than you can chew.
 You better chew like mad.”